 - Use a paper towel to remove the excess water.

 - Hang brushes over the edge of a vanity or bathroom counter to avoid flattening the bristles as your brushes dry.

 Alternatively, you can use a cleaning brush or a cleaning mat.
 Both options come with multiple cleaning patterns that you can use to help gently scrub your tools.

-In a rush and don’t have the time to wait for your makeup brushes to dry?
-Use a blow dryer.
-If it’s good enough for your hair, it’s good enough for your makeup brush bristles every now and then.
-Keep in mind that blow dryers shouldn’t be used all the time because they have a tendency to dry out your bristles and make them weaker over time.
+We’ve all been there…no clean brush and using new shadows, but in a rush!
+Every now and then it’s ok to use a hair dryer.
+Blow dryers shouldn’t be used all the time because they have a tendency to dry out your bristles and make them weaker over time.
 However, in a pinch when you need your brushes available right away, this is a great option.

 At first blush, you may think, hair conditioner on a makeup brush?
 Yes, it’s a thing.
 But it’s only a thing for animal hair makeup brushes.
 If your makeup brushes are synthetic, they don’t have cuticles and don’t need the extra step of conditioning.
 However, makeup brushes made from animal hair can get hard and will benefit from the softening ingredients in your hair conditioner.

 We have an excellent selection of vegan, cruelty-free makeup brushes

 We make all the essential brushes for eyes, cheeks, and lips.
 You will love that they are soft and fluffy, do an awesome job at picking up the powders, won’t ever have bristles that fall out.
 Essentially, they are lifetime brushes that you will never stop using.